Skip to main content

 Training is mandated

-The Animal Welfare Act Regulations (AWAR), the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals, and the Guide for the Care and Use of Laboratory Animals all stipulate that all personnel involved in animal research should be adequately trained.
-The University of Houston IACUC, together with the Attending Veterinarian and the Institutional Official, has the responsibility to provide that training and to ensure that all animal use is accomplished in a humane and scientifically acceptable manner.
+The Animal Welfare Act Regulations (AWAR), the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals ("PHS Policy"), and the Guide for the Care and Use of Laboratory Animals ("the Guide") each stipulate that all personnel involved in animal research should be adequately trained.
+The University of Houston IACUC, together with the Attending Veterinarian (AV) and the Institutional Official (IO), has the responsibility to ensure this training and that all animal use is accomplished in a humane and scientifically acceptable manner.

 Who must receive training